maxdemidov/maze-service/README.md

 EventSourceServer and UserClientsServer are TCP socket servers (extends abstract SocketServer), they start on configurable ports (maze-service.conf).
-Thay also take (and their connection handlers in turn) appropriate processor as ActorRef Requests from connection handlers transform to commands which that processor performed, and can reply with SendToUser to send message for any user's client (through his holder)
+Thay also take (and their connection handlers in turn) appropriate processor as ActorRef.
+Requests from connection handlers transform to commands which that processor performed, and can reply with SendToUser to send message for any user's client (through his holder)

 About processors:

-* First implementation - ChunkProcessor
+* First implementation - ChunkProcessor.
   ChunkProcessor stores all active connection handlers (as ActorRef) in Map by their Id (as they registered).
-  If some client lost connection it would be unregistered, by appropriate command from those client's handler ProcessData command carries a chunk of events from the event source (as ByteString).
+  If some client lost connection it would be unregistered, by appropriate command from those client's handler.
+  ProcessData command carries a chunk of events from the event source (as ByteString).
   ProcessClean will have sent to clean state and to stop all inner actors in case the event source closed his connection.